Ada-C16/task-list-api/README.md

 This is a simple web API to organize one's tasks.
 One can create, read, update, and delete tasks.
 One can also:
 - Sort tasks
 - Mark them as complete
-- Get feedback about our task list through Slack (this API integrates with Slack's API)
+- Get feedback about one's task list through Slack (this API integrates with Slack's API)
-- Organize tasks with goals
+- Organize tasks under specific goals
 - ... and more!